jimpil/ajenda/README.md

 1. As evidenced by the demo code above, wherever you see an <executor> argument in `ajenda.planning`, you can pass nil and one will be created for you (via `Executors/newSingleThreadScheduledExecutor`).
 2. `ajenda.expiring/with-timeout` can also take nil as its <exec> argument, in which case it will create a future.
 3. There are public functions that are suffixed with *.
 These are actually the functions that do all the work, but they don't always mirror the arguments of the macros - so take caution using those!
-4. `ajenda.retrying/with-retries*` which is the basis for all the retrying utils, uses unchecked integer arithmetic.
-This was a conscious decision.
-For all intents and purposes, if you care about the loop index in your program, you're not going to reach the overflow point anyway.
-If, on the other hand, your code doesn't depend on it (e.g. because of a timeout), then who cares if it overflows?

 ## License